danielli44/TriviaGame/README.md

 ## Required Features

-The following **required** functionality is completed:
+The following functionality is completed:

-- [ x ] User can view the current question and 4 different answers
+- User can view the current question and 4 different answers
-- [ x ] User can view the next question after tapping an answer
+- User can view the next question after tapping an answer
-- [ x ] User can answer at least 3 different questions
+- User can answer at least 3 different questions

-The following **optional** features are implemented:

-- [ ] User can use the vertical orientation of the app on any device
-- [ ] User can track the question they are on and how many questions are left
-- [ ] User can see how many questions they got correct after answering all questions
-- [ ] User should be able to restart the game after they've finished answering all questions

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough